EARL KATHAN, GUNSMITH

 The barrel will be measured in increments prior to the firing and again after the firing to note if there are any changes in the barrel.
 It will also be visually inspected.
 A copy of the test fire report will be provided.
 The cost of this service is $75.00.
 Obviously, if there is a failure we will either refund your payment or exchange for a different one and test it as well.
 FYI...to date all have passed.
 Please note that a successful test firing does not mean it is impossible for something to go wrong.
 Using good judgment and following simple loading and cleaning requirements and procedures is essential.
 Information is provided with the purchase of your musket or pistol.
 Load tables for black powder muskets can be found at GOEX.

 Always follow safety rules and be sure that your musket or pistol fired properly BEFORE loading another charge.
 It can be difficult for a person standing shoulder to shoulder with others on the firing line to know if their gun discharged or not especially when shooting reenacting "blanks".
 This happens more often than you might think and if gone un-noticed multiple times can result in a disasterous situation.
 Firing blanks does not allow for a patch or paper and ball to scour the bore on the way out.
-This can also lead to a build up of fouling in the thus narrowing bore which could potentially create and obstruction.
+This can also lead to a build up of fouling in the barrel thus narrowing the bore which could potentially create and obstruction.
 An obstruction of any kind can be extremely dangerous.
 Running a few patches down the bore in between battles is a good idea.
 The point is to error on the side of safety every time.

 YOU TUBE LINK TO "DANGEROUS MUZZLE LOADING PRACTICES"